-Each member of the Executive Board may receive a payout under the group employee profit-sharing agreement set up within the Company on 4 June 2018 for a period of three financial years, 2018, 2019 and 2020.
+Each member of the Executive Board may receive a payout under the group employee profit-sharing agreement that will set up within the Company by 30 June 2021 for a period of three financial years, 2021, 2022 and 2023.
 This profit-sharing agreement provides for the allocation of a profit-sharing bonus to employees and members of the Company's Executive Board which is intended to give them an interest in developing and improving performance.

 In addition, each member of the Executive Board may receive a payout under the all-employee group bonus scheme.
-The scheme was set up within the Company for the 2020 financial year and depends on the amount of rent generated by new development leases signed in 2020.
+The scheme was set up within the Company for the 2021 financial year and depends on rental returns and the amount of rent generated by new development leases signed in 2021.